Indian Airlines Flight 113: Accident

 AT 0653 IST the aircraft struck trees and a high-tension electricity transmission pylon and went down on the outskirts of Chiloda Kotarpur village, near the Noble Nagar Housing Society near Ahmedabad.
 The crash site was 2,540 m from the approach end of runway 23.

 Several NOTAMs had been issued for Ahmedabad airport, specifically for the absence of approach lights; and for the glide path being absent from the Instrument Landing System, leaving only the localiser available.
 This still left VASI lights, VOR, DME, and localiser, which was sufficient to land aircraft even with visibility at 1,600 m.
 The Airport Authority said it was a mandatory requirement that the pilot be able to see the runway from 500 feet and that if the pilot had not seen the runway, he should have never descended below 500 feet, and if the runway was visible, he should have been able to land.
 The fact that the aircraft crashed 2.6 km from the airport showed that he had not sighted the runway.

 The Airport Authority also stated that the VOR had to have been operational at the time, because the pilot was able to make inbound and outbound turns using the VOR as a reference.
 The localiser also had to have been operational and used by the pilots, because the aircraft had crashed on the extended centerline of the runway.
 Data collected from the aircraft's flight recorders shows the pilots did not make sure of the airport's DME and VASI lights, and since their altimeters were working correctly, ignored or did not maintain awareness of the aircraft's altitude.

 It was also determined that the airport personnel did not make Runway Visual Range measurements in the declining visibility situation, as was their duty and fully within their capability, and therefore did not render RVR reports to the pilots.

 Victims

 The flight carried 129 passengers (124 adults and 5 children) and 6 crew (pilot, co-pilot, and 4 cabin crew).
 All 6 crew members were killed in the crash.
 Professor Labdhi Bhandari from Indian Institute of Management, Ahmedabad was one of the prominent victims of the crash.

-Five passengers initially survived the crash and were transported to hospital, but three succumbed to their injuries.
+Five passengers initially survived the crash and were transported to hospital, but they succumbed to their injuries.